1836 Granville riot: Background

-The riot that occurred in Granville was not uncommon for its time.
+The Abolitionist Movement, which called for an end to slavery in the United States, gained momentum in the 1830s.
 There were many tensions throughout Ohio between abolitionists and anti-abolitionists due to the mixing of New England locals and settlers coming from the Southern United States, primarily from Kentucky and Virginia.
-The early ideas of abolition began in the 1830s, calling for a full out end to the slavery happening in the United States.
-In Zanesville, Ohio, similar discourse was happening in the Putnam Historic District, which hosted similar riots around the same time.
+For example, tensions existed between anti-abolitionists in Zanesville, Ohio and abolitionists in Putnam, Ohio.
 Putnam hosted an anti-slavery convention in 1835 that resulted in a violent mob.
 Mob violence had become a common reaction to abolitionist ideas, both as a way to show opinions and react to pre-existing rivalries.
-Many of these altercations went without legal repercussions as well, making it even more likely to occur.
+Many of these altercations went without legal repercussions as well, making them even more likely to occur.